rygel/lyricist/README.md

 - Use a directory watcher to look for new or removed posts and update the blog accordingly.
 - Add a read more link.
 - Let the read more link be configurable.
-- Add separate directory for author markdown files.
-- Add and use authors field in front matter.
 - Add route for displaying all authors of a site.
 - Add routes for categories, tags, archive.
-- Get a list of all tags, with the no of how often they are used (to create tag clouds).
+- Add validUntil support.
+- Add draft support.

 ## DONE
 - Add global static context for each blog.
+- Add separate directory for author markdown files.
+- Add and use authors field in front matter.

+## Dependencies
+- SnakeYaml
+- Pegdown
+- Apache Commons IO